Kaccana-Bhikkhu/qs-archive/documentation/aboutSources/08_Status.md

 - Spirit Rock daylong events: [Happiness on the Buddhist Path (2023)](event:SRD2023) and [Perspectives on Buddhist Practice from Ajahn Chah (2024)](event:SRD2024).
 - [2025 Q&A session with monks at Wat Pah Nanachat](event:Nanachat2025).
 - Most [tags applied to over 25 excerpts](../indexes/SortedTags.html) feature at least one excerpt.
+### June 2025 release:
+- Redesigned home page including daily featured excerpts.
+- Floating search bar available on all pages; press '/' to bring up the search bar anywhere on the page.
+- Improved support for devices with small screens.